callpraths/callpraths.github.io/_posts/2022-03-30-react-reconciliation.md

 I have found that most discussions of reconciliation focus on performance optimizations.
 Reconciliation occurs frequently.
 After all, most web applications provide complex user experiences, bridging continuous user interactions to a changing backend data model.
 In the second step of reconciliation, React reduces costly DOM tree updates by using a heuristic to determine which elements need to be recreated, can be updated in place, or can be left untouched.
 You, as a React application developer, have more control over the first step of reconciliation and can write your Components in a way that [avoids][why-does-react-rerender] [re-rendering][common-react-mistakes] them unnecessarily.

-**My thesis is that the problems caused by subtle problems in the first step of reconciliation are not limited to performance degradation.
-Instead, incorrect mapping of React Components across rendering passes can cause correctness issues where the internal state of Components is corrupted or lost.**
+**My thesis is that subtle problems in the first step of reconciliation are not limited to performance degradation.
+Incorrect mapping of React Components across rendering passes can cause correctness issues where the internal state of Components is corrupted or lost.**

 The following example brings out the said problem: